stovermc/m4-final-starter/README.md

 ### API
 This application has one api endpoint:

-PUT `/api/v1/links` this endpoint takes two parameters; a valid url including http/https, and a title for the new link.
+PUT `/api/v1/links` this endpoint takes two parameters; a valid url including http/https, and a tittle for the new link.

 ### HOT Reads connection